Colombia women's national rugby sevens team

-The Colombia women's national rugby sevens team participates at several international tournaments.
-Colombia qualified for the 2016 Summer Olympics.
-Their biggest achievement is the bronze medal won at the Lima 2019 Pan American Games.
+The Colombia women's national rugby sevens team represents Colombia in international women's rugby sevens competitions.

 Colombia placed second at the 2019 Sudamérica Olympic Qualifying Tournament in Peru, earning them a place at the final qualification tournament.
 They were knocked out of the Qualifier semi-finals at the 2020 Final Olympic Qualification Tournament by France.
 Colombia qualified for their first Sevens World Cup after finishing as runners-up at the 2021 Sudamérica Rugby Women's Sevens.

-The 2022 Rugby World Cup Sevens will be held in South Africa.
+In addition to their Olympic and World Cup Sevens participation, the team won the inaugural women's rugby sevens title at the 2013 Bolivarian Games in Trujillo, Peru, successfully defended it in 2017 in Santa Marta, finished runners-up to Paraguay in 2022 in Valledupar, and reclaimed the title in 2024 and again at the 2025 Bolivarian Games in Ayacucho–Lima, Peru.

+At the Central American and Caribbean Games, Colombia won gold on debut in 2014 in Veracruz, Mexico, and defended the title in 2018 (Barranquilla), 2023 (San Salvador), and 2026 (Santo Domingo), extending their unbeaten run to four consecutive editions.

+Colombia also won the 2015 South American Women's Sevens undefeated, a result which secured their place at the 2016 Summer Olympics.